mocks-server/website/docs/usage/collections.md

 For example, if the current collection defines that for the `route-A` it uses the `variant-B` (`"routes": ["route-A:variant-B"]`), you can change it temporarily to return the `variant-C` using any of the available APIs or integration tools.
 When doing so, the current collection will be modified in memory, and it will be restored whenever another collection is selected or routes or collections are reloaded.

 :::info
-This is very useful when you need to change the response of only one route temporarily, because you don't need to create another collection or to modify an existent one.
+This is very useful when you need to change the response of only one route temporarily, because you don't need to create another collection, nor modify an existent one.
 :::

 ```mdx-code-block